Universal basic income: Antiquity

-16th to 18th century
+16th century

 In his Utopia (1516), English statesman and philosopher Thomas More depicts a society in which every person receives a guaranteed income.
 In this book, basic income is proposed as an answer to the statement "No penalty on earth will stop people from stealing, if it's their only way of getting food", stating:

 instead of inflicting these horrible punishments, it would be far more to the point to provide everyone with some means of livelihood, so that nobody's under the frightful necessity of becoming first a thief, and then a corpse.